 - Let your Love and Compassion Flow Freely: Before we become conditioned to compete, judge, and discriminate others, there is a natural flow of love and compassion within us all.
 Amma has been able to cultivate these feelings since she was a young girl, and should be looked upon with reverence for her ability to love each and every person as one.
 At the deepest level of our beings we are all equal.
 It is important to recognize this truth, cultivate compassionate beliefs, and work toward spreading the message of love.
 By recognizing the oneness in all, one can expect to enjoy a greater connection to those around them and experience higher levels of happiness.
 The Indian greeting ‘Namaste,’ which means ‘the divine in me honors the divine in you,’ is a great truth to remind yourself of.
 I am not saying that you need to hug 35,000 people each and every weekend, but you should work towards getting in touch with your true-self and consciously focusing your attention on seeing similarities, rather than differences, in others.

 - Spiritual Devotion and Inner Exploration can set You Free: At Balanced Achievement, we regularly like to point to the truth that a regular meditation practice can undoubtedly lead to higher fulfillment in life, and Amma’s messages about spirituality highlight this truth.
-Amma regularly preaches about how we should consciously focus our attention on cultivating divine qualities such as compassion, patience, and forgiveness, and it is vitally important for us to bring these natural aspects of ourselves to light.
+Amma regularly preaches about how we should consciously focus our attention on cultivating divine qualities such as compassion, patience, and forgiveness.
+It is vitally important for us to bring these natural aspects of ourselves to light.
 Amma also talks about living a life with perfect awareness and equanimity.
 When we are able to live in the present moment, while not having attachment to positive circumstances or aversion to negative situations, we can enjoy each and every moment freely.
 To reach a state of pure present-moment attention and equanimity toward all, we need to act the right way (karma), increase our understanding of reality through meditation and study (jnana), and commit ourselves to this path (bhakti).

 - “Just as the right hand comes to dress the wound on the left hand, we should see another person’s sorrows as our own and come to his or her aid.”